A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 \section{Long Term Storage and Data Transfer: The Librarian}

 We have also developed a new system which handles large data volumes and automated data processing specifically addressing several needs not covered by existing systems, as described in Sec.~\ref{sec:system_design}.
-The ``Librarian'' system addresses these requirements with a database backed program that records file locations with metadata, handles moves, and provides an API suitable for queries by automated pipelines or manual user control via a web page.
+The Librarian system addresses these requirements with a database backed program that records file locations as part of metadata, handles moves, and provides an API suitable for queries by automated pipelines or manual user control via a web page.
+As with the RTP system, it is written in Python, which allows for easily installing on a wide variety of systems.
+Although execution of commands on remote hosts assumes a Linux-based environment, these portions of the code could be easily replaced with analogous commands for other systems.

 The HERA RTP system interacts closely with the Librarian, which provides long-term storage and data management capabilities for the HERA collaboration.
 At scale, HERA is projected to write 50 TB of data spread across 50,000 unique files each night.
 The Librarian system is designed to keep pace with the required data ingest operations, provide an interface for access to the accumulated HERA data set, and implement data transfer allowing members of the international HERA collaboration to perform a wide range of analyses at their local institutions.